dcarrero/read-more-universal/readme.txt

 * Initial release with support for 20+ themes, multilingual support, analytics integration, and customizable settings.

 == Upgrade Notice ==

+= 1.2.1 =
+This update fixes security warnings related to input sanitization for the `rmu_apply_to` setting.
+Update to ensure compliance with WordPress coding standards.
+Back up your settings before upgrading.

 = 1.2.0 =
 This update adds per-post/page control, support for pages and archives, Divi/WPBakery compatibility, accessibility improvements, developer filters, and a smoother user experience.
 Update `read-more-universal.php` to fix a syntax error from previous versions.
 Back up your settings before upgrading.